logo image

 1895 - the first Car was imported into Scotland for a Glasgow engineer name George Johnston, a French built Panhard.
 These early cars created a lot of dust when traveling fast over the McAdam Roads.

-1902 - Tar was sprayed on the McAdam Roads to prevent dust, the beginning of modern day roads, and vast increase in traffic to the Highland Towns.
+1902 - Tar was sprayed on the McAdam Roads to prevent dust, the beginning of modern day roads, and a vast increase in traffic to the Highland Towns.

 1910 - the Speyside Distillery closed.